Front Desk Attendant- Part-Time

 Who We Are

 The Front Desk Attendant is responsible for providing safe and responsible support to residents of Downtown View, a new 47 unit PPL development, operating in partnership with YouthLink.
-Downtown View provides housing for youth, ages 18 – 24 years, who have a history of homelessness and often face other barriers to stability.
+Downtown View provides housing for youth, ages 18 – 24 years.
 This is a front desk style position with an emphasis on being an accessible and supportive presence to the residents, while also maintaining the safety and security of the community and the building.

 Essential Duties and Responsibilities:

-- Respond appropriately and/or provide assistance with emergency situations and crisis intervention including de-escalation and calling the appropriate authorities, if needed, contacting the appropriate staff or supervisor and interacting with police, fire, and medical personnel as needed
+- Respond appropriately and/or assist with emergencies and crisis intervention including de-escalation and calling the appropriate authorities, if needed, contacting the appropriate staff or supervisor and interacting with police, fire, and medical personnel as needed.

 - Self-starter with excellent verbal and written communication skills.